Tips when buying an engagement ring

 ‘If you find the prospect overwhelming,’ Sara says, ‘there are now companies who specialise in managing elaborate proposals for those who plan to propose.’

-3 tips for men about to drop on one knee
+3 tips for men about to propose

 1 A little bit of information is a good thing

 It’s best to know some of the basics but don’t overdo it.

 If you’re going to a reputable jeweller then they can advise you.

 2 Have a budget in mind and don’t go above it

 In the end of the day it is still just a ring.